By: Sharon Dianora

 There are approximately 160 different skin disorders in dogs but most veterinarian visits are due to the most common types.

 Those appointments don't come cheap with The Animal Health Industry reporting pet owners will spend approximately $500 per year on health-related care for their pets.

-If, like me, you're looking for a way to reduce repeated vet visits (and costs) for skin-related problems, we can show you how to recognize and manage each condition at home.
+If, like me, you're looking for a way to reduce repeated vet visits (and costs) for skin-related problems, I can show you how to recognize and manage each condition at home.

 Not that you should skip an initial veterinarian consultation.
 However, you can reduce the number of vet visits by understanding the cause and treating at home, where possible.

 Many dog skin conditions are easily treated at home, if you just know which one to treat.
 The information in the following articles are based on either my own personal experience, information I have learned through my studies at the Animal Care College, or through an exhaustive course I completed on holistic health care for dogs.
 You can find details of my certifications here.

 Not sure if your dog's itchy is simply due to dry skin?